Steeped with Compassion

 Organic tea from India has strong roots on Vancouver Island…

-In 1998, Merville residents Peggy Carswell and her husband, Kel Kelly, took a leave of absence from their jobs and went on a 10-week adventure to India.
+In 1998, recipe Merville residents Peggy Carswell and her husband, stomach Kel Kelly, diagnosis took a leave of absence from their jobs and went on a 10-week adventure to India.
 For most people, the story would end there.

 For Carswell and Kelly, however, this trip would be a turning point in their lives and in the lives of thousands of others—both here on Vancouver Island and in India.

 “I did not initially set out to become an expert on tea,” explains Carswell, “I just wanted to travel through India.
 Shortly after we got back, Kel and I were visiting with our neighbors, Wayne Bradley and Janet Fairbanks.
 They told us about World Community Development Education Society—a non-profit society they volunteer for.
 This organization works with coffee growers in Nicaragua and imports organic fair trade coffee to North America.
 They said it was difficult to find fair trade organic tea.
 Since we had just been to Assam, they wondered if we had any information about how to connect with small scale tea growers there.”

 Carswell had been captivated by India.
 The idea of sourcing organic tea and helping small farmers in remote villages appealed to both her sense of adventure and her heart of compassion.
 She began extensive research on Indian culture, tea production, organic farming, small grower cooperatives and much more.
 Before long, she was armed with information and on a plane back to India.
 Her goal was to meet with small scale tea growers in Assam and to help World Community expand their fair trade business to include tea.
 Little did she know that, along with her husband, she would spend the next 10 years teaching interested growers how to grow tea organically, set up a cooperative, establish an export and distribution network to enable the Assamese to increase their profits and better support their families, and establish a resource centre in Assam to promote organic farming practices.